AMWen/pandafit/README.md

 flutter build ios --release
 ```

-## Picture-in-Picture Video Support (Core Exercises)
+## Video Support

-Watch core exercise form videos while following your workout!
-When you tap on a core exercise to watch its video:
+Watch exercise form videos while following your workout!

+### Inline Video Player (Direct Links)
+For exercises with direct video links:
+- **Upper & Lower Body**: Video player appears inline above the exercise card, auto-scrolling to show the video at the top
-- The video opens in an integrated YouTube player
+- **Core Exercises**: Video opens in an integrated YouTube player with Picture-in-Picture support
   - **On Android**: Press the home button or switch apps to activate PiP mode - the video continues playing in a small floating window
   - **On iOS**: PiP support varies by device and iOS version
-- Use the floating window to watch form demonstrations while performing exercises
   - Tap the info icon in the video player for PiP instructions

+### YouTube Search Links
-This feature is available for **core exercises only** (which have direct video links).
-Upper and lower body exercises open YouTube search results in your external browser/app, allowing you to browse multiple form videos.
+Exercises without direct video links open YouTube search results in your external browser/app, allowing you to browse multiple form videos for the exercise.

 ## Workout Types